-Areas 1 to 3, if the robot is stuck anywhere in the arena, it can be restarted at the last visited checkpoint.
-Silver tiles in the field represent checkpoints so the robot can save the position to a map (if it uses a map) in a non-volatile medium and restore it in case of a restart.
+If the robot is stuck anywhere in the field, it can be restarted at the last visited checkpoint.
+Silver tiles in the field represent checkpoints, so the robot can save the position to a map (if it uses a map) in a non-volatile medium and restore it in case of a restart.